ZimVie (NASDAQ:ZIMV) Releases FY 2022 Earnings Guidance

 Analyst Ratings Changes

-Separately, JPMorgan Chase & Co. assumed coverage on shares of ZimVie in a research note on Friday, June 17th.
-They issued a neutral rating and a $20.00 target price on the stock.
+Separately, JPMorgan Chase & Co. began coverage on shares of ZimVie in a research report on Friday, June 17th.
+They issued a neutral rating and a $20.00 price target on the stock.

 ZimVie Inc, a medical technology company, develops, manufactures, and delivers a portfolio of products and solutions designed to treat a range of spine pathologies, and support dental tooth replacement and restoration procedures worldwide.
 It offers dental implant systems, prosthetic and abutment products, surgical instrumentation, and kits; bone grafts, barrier membranes, allografts, and collagen wound care products; intraoral scanners; and virtual treatment planning services, guided surgery solutions, CAD/CAM workflow systems, and patient-specific restorative components and intra-oral scanners, as well as spinal fusion implants and instrumentation for various spinal procedures, biologics, and bone healing technologies.